expressionengine-add-ons/HTML-Attribute-Content/html_attribute_content/README.md

 HTML Attribute Content takes a string and preps it for use inside HTML tag attributes.
 You might find this handy when using content inside attributes of certain tags, like `<meta>` tags used by [Twitter Cards](https://dev.twitter.com/docs/cards).

+**NOTE: This add-on is largely not needed in ExpressionEngine 4.
+Most variables can use the `:attr_safe` modifier.
+This plugin can still be useful on arbitrary text in a template, from non-standard sources.**

+## Requirements

+- ExpressionEngine 4

 ## Usage

 ### `{exp:html_attribute_content}`